medgift/iMIMIC-RCVs/README.md

 ## Usage
 This repository contains a jupyter notebook and the link to the necessary data and trained models to replicate the results.
 Please open the notebook RCV_notebook.ipynb for more information.

+## Summary
+Recent work on Testing with Concept Activation
+Vectors (TCAV) proposed directional derivatives to quantify the in uence of user-defined concepts on the network output [1].
+However, diagnostic concepts are often continuous measures that might be counter intuitive to describe by their presence or absence.
+In this paper, we extend TCAV from a classification problem to a regression problem by computing Regression Concept Vectors (RCVs).
+Instead of seeking a discriminator between two concepts, we seek the direction of greatest increase of the measures for a single continuous concept.
+We measure the relevance of a concept with bidirectional relevance scores, Br.
+The Br scores assume positive values when increasing values of the concept measures positively affect classification and negative in the opposite case.

 ## Results

 #### Correlation Analysis